tertiarycourses-gh/devops-foundation/00-coding-101/README.md

 ## Overview

-This topic provides a gentle introduction to programming fundamentals using Python and JavaScript/Node.js.
+This topic provides a gentle introduction to programming fundamentals using Python, JavaScript/Node.js, and Bash commands.
 It's designed for learners who are new to coding or need a refresher before diving into DevOps practices.

 ## Learning Objectives

 - Understand basic programming concepts and syntax
 - Learn to write simple programs in Python and JavaScript
+- Master essential bash commands for system administration
 - Practice problem-solving and logical thinking
-- Set up development environments for both languages
+- Set up development environments for all languages
 - Build confidence with coding fundamentals

 ## Prerequisites